-Stocks mixed after strong jobs report
+Dow Jones, S&P hit record highs after strong jobs report

 Employers added 943,000 positions in July

-The U.S. economy added 943,000 jobs last month as the unemployment rate slipped to 5.4%.
-The Labor Force Participation Rate hovered at 61.7%.
-For June, job additions were revised higher to 938,000 as the unemployment rate rose to 5.9%.
+The U.S. economy added 943,000 jobs last month as the unemployment rate slipped to 5.4%, the Labor Department said Friday.
+For June, job additions were revised higher to 938,000 while the unemployment rate was unrevised at 5.9%.

-U.S. Treasurys were moderately lower with selling pushing the 10-year yield up to 1.28% minutes after the data.
+The strong report unleashed selling in the U.S. Treasury market, with the yield on the 10-year note up 6 basis points to 1.28%.

 |Ticker